tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 #  Introduction

+Secure channel establishment in TLS ({{RFC8446}}) relies on authentication to afford each entity the confidence that exchanged data can only be accessed by the expected peer.
+In the context of a workload running in a Trusted Execution Environment, the authentication process benefits from a powerful primitive - remote attestation.
+Remote attestation allows the workload to offer guarantees about its security state, enabling more comprehensive security policies.

-The Remote ATtestation ProcedureS (RATS) architecture defines two basic types of topological patterns to communicate between an attester, a relying party, and a verifier, namely the background-check model and the passport model.
-These two models are fundamentally different and require a different treatment when incorporated into the TLS handshake.
-For better readability we suggest to use different extensions for these two models.
+The Remote ATtestation ProcedureS (RATS) architecture {{-rats-arch}} defines two basic topological patterns for communication between an attester, a relying party, and a verifier, namely the background-check model and the passport model.
+These two models are fundamentally different, and thus require a different treatment when incorporated into the TLS handshake.
+For better readability we suggest the use of different extensions for these two models.

 The two models can be summarized as follows:

 - In the background check model, the attester conveys evidence to the relying party, which then forwards the evidence to the verifier for appraisal; the verifier computes the attestation result and sends it back to the relying party.
+Because the attestation evidence is produced and verified during the TLS handshake, special consideration must be given to ensuring the freshness and provenance of the evidence (see {{evidence-extensions}}).

 - In the passport model, the attester transmits evidence to the verifier directly and receives attestation results, which are then relayed to the relying party.
+  Given that the credential is not expected to be generated in-band during the handshake, fewer inter-protocol requirements must be satisfied (see
+  {{attestation-results-extensions}}).

 This specification supports both patterns.
+In background check model any attestation technology characteristics - such as evidence encoding format, and semantics of the evidence contents - are agnostic to TLS handshake itself.
+Similarly, in the passport model, the characteristics of the attestation results
+- such as encoding format and trust relationships - are agnostic to the TLS handshake.
+Moreover, this specification allows both peers to authenticate themselves using remote attestation credentials, and for their attestation topologies to be independent of each other.

-Several formats for encoding evidence are available, such as:
+Several mechanisms for producing and encoding evidence are available, such as:

 - the Entity Attestation Token (EAT) {{I-D.ietf-rats-eat}},
 - the Trusted Platform Modules (TPMs) {{TPM1.2}} {{TPM2.0}},